sun-yitao/tp/docs/UserGuide.md

 ### Adding a student: `add`

 Adds a student to the address book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL t/TELEGRAM m/MATRIC_NUMBER [tg/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A student can have any number of tags (including 0)
+A student can have any number of tags (including 0).
+The rest of the parameters can **only** be inputted once.
 </div>

 Examples: